mobsuccess-devops/github-actions-asana/README.md

 ## Enable AWS Amplify custom domain

 If your repository is linked to AWS Amplify, you can dynamically update the Amplify hostname link.
-To do so, create a secret in your repository named `AWS_AMPLIFY_URI` with a value such as `https://pr-%.foo.live.mobsuccess.com`.
+To do so, create a variable in your repository named `AWS_AMPLIFY_URI` with a value such as `https://pr-%.foo.live.mobsuccess.com`.

+Note for legacy users: you can also setup a secret using the same name, albeit the secret is less convenient because you can't easily edit its current value.

 If your repository supports multiple domains, this value can be a JSON: